-Unless you’re one of the good guys (we’re talking about the extra sexy Black Widow of Marvel Comics fame [there's just something kinda nice about tight black body suits]), the black widow (genus Latrodectus) is one of the most feared spiders in North America.
+Unless you’re one of the heroes (we’re talking about the extra sexy Black Widow of Marvel Comics fame), the black widow (genus Latrodectus) is one of the most feared spiders in North America.
 The image of that red hourglass on glossy black has been ingrained in our brains since childhood.
-For many people (myself included), the mere thought of black widows brings on an inextricable bout of terror.
+For many people (myself included), the mere thought of black widows brings on an inextricable bout of terror and heebie-jeebies.
 And yeah, I know, “spiders are our friends.”
 BS.
 The day a black widow spider brings me a nice bouquet of flowers instead of goosebumps is the day I call them friend.

 Anyway, time to be rational.
 Yeah, there are widow spiders all over the U.S. and Canada.
 Actually, there are five different kinds found north of Mexico: the brown widow, southern black widow, northern black widow, western black widow, and red widow.
 While they all come equipped with a lovely neurotoxic venom, you’ll be pleased to know that they are fairly non-aggressive and pretty much only bite if they feel threatened.
 Also, the number of people that actually die from a black widow bite is extremely small.
 On average, it’s less than three per year.
 Not surprisingly, the people at highest risk are children, the elderly, and those already in poor health.
 That being said, you should still be quite wary of them.
 A black widow spider bite can be bad news, even if you’re in good health.
 If you’ve been bitten by one or even suspect that you may have been, do yourself a favor and get to the hospital.
 If you simply want to take the risk of getting rid of black widow spiders before you get bit, then read on.
 Remember to always be careful, wear gloves and boots, and tuck your jeans into your socks.
 It looks cool.
 I promise.

 Potential Black Widow bite Symptoms: